 information for the call.
 This significantly reduces memory use and

 Determinacy detection can also reduce the number of cuts in predicates.
 In the above example, if there was no indexing, a cut would not strictly be needed in the first clause as long as the predicate was always to be called with the first argument instantiated.
-If the first clause matched, the second clause could not possibly match; discovery of this fact, however, would be postponed until backtracking.
+If the first clause matched, then the second clause could not possibly match; discovery of this fact, however, would be postponed until backtracking.
 The programmer might thus be tempted to use a cut in the first clause to signal determinacy and recover space for backtracking information as early as possible.

 With indexing, if the example predicate is always called with its first argument instantiated, backtracking information is never stored.
 This gives substantial performance improvements over using a cut rather than indexing to force determinacy.
 At the same time greater flexibility is maintained: the predicate can now be used in a nondeterminate fashion as well, as in